openblockchains/awesome-blockchains/README.md

 Epilogue: Libra 2.0: not dead yet  ++
 Appendix: 2010–2013: The rise and fall of Facebook Credits_

 For more about Diem (formerly Libra), see the [Awesome Diem (formerly Libra) and Move page »](https://github.com/openblockchains/awesome-diem)

+---

-For more blockchain books, see the [Best of Crypto Books page »](https://openblockchains.github.io/crypto-books/)
+For crypto quotes, see the new [**100+ Best of Crypto Quotes - I HODL, you HODL, we HODL! - BREAKING: BITCOIN JUST BROKE $22 000! page »**](https://github.com/openblockchains/crypto-quotes)

 ### The Best Crypto Quote "Oracle Saying" of the Year 2020 Award Goes To...